24 Best Website Feedback Tools for 2025

 Pricing: Starts at $179/month when billed annually.

-13. UserReport
+14. UserReport

-Audience development with NPS scores.
+Audience feedback collection with NPS scores.

 UserReport is a suite of tools with powerful features to collect and action user feedback.